Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-In space no-one can hear you scream... tell that bullshit to Jayesh and expect to find out just how wrong you can be.
+Jayesh can see his shadow and catch it- at night.

-Updated on: [8/8/2025]
+Updated on: [9/8/2025]
 <!-- #jokeEnd -->